 6. Go on a Seville Food Tour

 The last activity on your Seville itinerary will be all about enjoying the culinary delights of the city.
-I recommend joining an organized food tour such as the Seville Tapas Crawl Tour.
-Your tour guide will take you to 5 different tapas bars that are away from the touristy areas to really give you a local and authentic experience.
+I recommend joining an organized food tour such as the Tapas Tour Across the River in Triana.
+Your tour guide will take you to 3-4 different tapas bars that are away from the touristy areas to really give you a local and authentic experience.
 You’ll also get to learn all about Spanish food, history, and culture while tasting the best local specialties!
 The food you’ll be eating on this tour is the equivalent of a full meal, and it’s an experience not to miss if you want to fully immerse yourself in the local culture!

 The best areas to stay in Seville are the historic Old Town and Barrio Santa Cruz as they put you right in the city center, within walking distance of pretty much all the attractions to see.
 My recommendations are: